top of page

 While generics are considered safe alternatives to their branded counterparts due to stringent FDA regulations regarding bioequivalence testing, this does not necessarily mean that generics will work just like brands do for everyone who takes them—especially when it comes to stimulants like Ritalin or Adderall.
 That is why prescribers and patients need to recognize these potential sources of variation between brands and generics so they can make informed decisions about which medication is right for them.

-Contact Dr. Dara Psychiatry
+Connect with Dr. Dara Psychiatry

 (610) 686-9161